Confidence Intervals for Descriptive Statistics

 • Assumptions: Do not rely on strict assumptions about the data’s distribution, making them more flexible and robust.

-• Example: We create many resamples of our data, calculate the mean for each resample to mimic the sampling distribution, and then use this distribution of means to determine the CI.
+• Example: We create many resamples of our data, calculate the statistic for each resample to mimic the sampling distribution, and then use this distribution of the statistic across the resamples to determine the CI.

 A crucial aspect of confidence intervals is understanding what the confidence level means: